mcaay/Education-Science/Welcome to Education Science!.md

 In fact, we will use one rule that is perhaps a little unexpected:

 > [!info] Rule
-> One branch can have a maximum of 4 branches (unless it is one of permitted special cases).
+> One branch can have a maximum of 4 branches (unless it is one of the permitted special cases).

 What?
 Why 4?